gautamnaik1994/ai-learning-path/docs/gen-ai-learning-path/index.md

 - Familiarity with Backend frameworks (Flask, FastAPI) for building APIs.
 - Knowledge of CI/CD pipelines for model deployment.
 - Monitoring and logging practices for production systems.

+## Additional subscriptions

+### DataCamp

+If one wants to follow a structured learning path, I highly recommend subscribing to [DataCamp](https://www.datacamp.com/).
+They offer a wide range of courses on data science and AI topics, including hands-on projects and exercises.
+They have inbuilt editor features that make it easy to practice coding directly in the browser.
+I personally haven't subscribed to DataCamp, but they occasionally run promotions where entire platform is free for few days.

+Try their free version where first chapter of every course is available for free.

+### Coursera

+[Coursera](https://www.coursera.org/) is another excellent platform for structured learning.
+These courses are very exhaustive and takes a lot of time to complete, but they provide a deep understanding of the subject matter.
+There is a small option on most courses where one can subscribe to course in audit mode for free.
+It means that you can access course materials without a certificate.

+### DeepLearning.AI

+[DeepLearning.AI](https://www.deeplearning.ai/) offers a variety of courses focused on deep learning and AI.
+Their courses are well-structured and provide a solid foundation in the subject matter.
+I am not sure about the pricing details, but whichever course I have attended has been free.